EnriqueBrolo/Math377-FinalProject/README.md

 # Math 377 Project

-## Modeling Victoria's Growth Using Logistic Growth & the P–S Model
+## Using the P-S model to estimate Victoria's Carrying Capacity
 ## How to Use

 1. **Clone Repo**